GreyKeenan/dukesup/index.md

 </a>
 </div>

-> (The player has no DUKES, so they create a single new DUKE with a card from their hand.)
+> (Red has no DUKES, so they create a single new DUKE with a card from their hand.)

 ---